LoganBram/BuddyBets/README.md

 - Express
 - Postgres
 - JWT Tokens
+- Basketball API (Rapid API)

 # ENDPOINTS

 ## Users
 **/auth/register**

-Stores user data in database using bcrypt for password encryption and responds with a JWT token, the token contains the UUID user ID in the payload.
+Stores user data in the database using bcrypt for password encryption and responds with a JWT token, the token contains the UUID user ID in the payload.
-Requires name,email and password JSON data and sets local storage JWT token upon request.
+Requires name, email and password JSON data and sets local storage JWT token upon request.

 **/auth/login**